 - Offering competitive pay, and setting out our approach to pay and reward in an open and transparent way. - Continually reviewing our recruitment practices and processes to ensure that they are equitable and inclusive.
-Examples include - embedding the University's Inclusive Recruitment Toolkit, introducing anonymous shortlisting for professional services roles and each department receiving annual recruitment data health checks. - Annually funding two Daphne Jackson Fellowships at the University to support returners to STEM research careers. - Ensuring that our WorkSmart agile working approach retains inclusive practices to support flexible working.
+Examples include - embedding the University's Inclusive Recruitment Toolkit, anonymous shortlisting for professional services roles and each department receiving annual recruitment data health checks. - Annually funding two Daphne Jackson Fellowships at the University to support returners to STEM research careers. - Ensuring that our WorkSmart agile working approach retains inclusive practices to support flexible working.

-Nurturing anddeveloping people
+Nurturing and developing people

-- Reinforcing our transformational approach to academic career progression and promotion, created through the Leicester Academic Career Map. - Delivering our comprehensive suite of development and leadership programmes, which have equity and unconscious bias awareness embedded throughout. - Targeted career development programmes: Including our in-house Women Leading with Purpose Programme. - Implementing mentoring and coaching to support through the academic promotion process. - Ensuring that annual Personal Development Discussions are used as a platform to support and explore development, progression and promotion.
+- Reinforcing our transformational approach to academic career progression and promotion, created through the Leicester Academic Career Map. - Delivering our comprehensive suite of development and leadership programmes, which have equity and unconscious bias awareness embedded throughout. - Targeted career development programmes. - Implementing mentoring and coaching to support through the academic promotion process. - Ensuring that annual Personal Development Discussions are used as a platform to support and explore development, progression and promotion.